conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 - the date the zone was last updated

 Click on a Partner Zone to view its details.

-## Delete a Partner Zone

-To delete a Partner Zone you can:
-- go to the zone list view and click the **three dots** on the right-hand side then select **Delete** or
-- in the zone details view, click the **trash can** in the top right corner.

-Deleting a Partner Zone will remove partner's access to it.

-A confirmation window will pop up.
-Enter `DELETE` to confirm the deletion. *This can't be undone.*

 </TabItem>
 <TabItem value="Second Tab" label="Conduktor CLI">
 Once Gateway is configured, you can use [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a Partner Zone.